c7e715d1b04b17683718fb1e8944cc28/SOFA-oto.ini/README.md

-# otoper
+# SOFA-oto.ini
-Use whisper to generate oto.ini.
+Use SOFA to generate oto.ini.